 - You can interact with colleagues to know the needs of the business

-- You can polish your communication skills by collaborating with stakeholders and by trying to understanding their needs
+- You can polish your communication skills by collaborating with stakeholders and by trying to understand their needs

 - You can become an expert in conducting surveys, workshops, and different levels of tests such as functional tests, unit tests, etc.

-- You can learn how to analyse and model data to deliver a great product, formulate the suggestions and strategic solution, validate the results obtained, discover appropriate trends in the system
+- You can learn how to analyze and model data to deliver a great product, formulate suggestions and strategic solutions, validate the results obtained and discover appropriate trends in the system

 How is Business Analysis Different From Other Professions?

 Business analysis work includes communicating among stakeholders, development teams, testing teams, and other departments.
 There are many other job roles that have similar job descriptions as that of a business analyst such as IT business analysts, technical business analysts, online business analysts, business systems analysts, or systems analysts.
 So, how is business analysis different from these job roles?

 Business analysis is slightly different from financial research, project management, quality assurance, organizational development, testing, training, documentation, and several other actions.
 But, depending on the organizational goals, a business analyst will act in one of the roles mentioned above.

 Difference Between a Business Analyst and a System Analyst